jhu-dvrk/dvrk-readthedocs/docs/pages/firmware.rst

 To avoid any confusion between all the different firmware files on SD cards, we provide a single Zip file that includes the firmware for the FPGA1394V3, ESPM and ESSJ.
-The loader find the correct firmware by name.
+The loader finds the correct firmware by name.
 This way, users can put any SD card in any dVRK component.

 Remove all the SD cards from your system: